reactjs/react.dev/src/content/reference/react/use-server.md

 ### Calling a server action outside of `<form>` {/*calling-a-server-action-outside-of-form*/}

-Server actions are exposed server endpoints to client code and can in theory be called anywhere in client code.
+Server actions are exposed server endpoints to client code and can be called anywhere in client code.

 ```js
 import incrementLike from './actions';